Ride with your two to four-person team in this challenging team road cycling event (June 1st, 2019)

-The RCC Course d’Equipe is a new annual ride that invites teams of riders to work together on challenging courses set in Washington State.
+The RCC Course d’Equipe is an exciting and unique ride that invites teams of riders to work together on challenging courses set in Washington State.
 Above all, the experience of the ride is the spirit of Course d’Equipe: the experience of riding with a team and the experience of cycling on some of the most beautiful and challenging routes that Washington has to offer.
 You’ll ride through small communities and on a variety of surfaces.
 The course you follow is ultimately up to you but you will be required to make every checkpoint along the course.
 While you'll know the suggested course before event day, you’ll learn about the the checkpoints at the start line.
 You’ll register your team's progress at checkpoints using the tiny technical marvel that is the smartphone as teams will check in by snapping team photos at checkpoints along the route.
 Teams must work, play and stay together throughout the entire event.